ishanmakkar2107/pdnproject/README.md

 ## Requirements

 Access to a running CATMAID instance is required to fetch neuron data.
-Credentials should be stored in a local `config.py` file (not tracked by git).
+Credentials not included.

 ## Reference